narwhalacademy/zebra-crossing/README.md

 - Access Facebook with more anonymity and/or bypass internet filtering by using [its onion service](https://en.wikipedia.org/wiki/Facebookcorewwwi.onion).
 - If you (or your organization) is really wedded to the Google Suite, consider [Google's Advance Protection program](https://www.wired.com/story/google-advanced-protection/).
 - Put your smart cards/passports/phones in a Faraday bag that blocks signals from going in and out.
 (See [Micah Lee's guide on them](https://micahflee.com/2015/11/some-thoughts-on-faraday-bags-and-operational-security/).)
+- Use [One Time](https://onetimesecret.com/) to send a password-protected, self-destructing message.
 - Use a more secure operating system: [Tails](https://ssd.eff.org/en/module/keeping-your-data-safe) (works off of a USB stick) or [Qubes OS](https://www.qubes-os.org/).
 - For Android users: Download apps using [F-Droid](https://f-droid.org), an open-source, security-focused app store.
 - For US residents: Freeze your credit to prevent bad actors from accessing or mis-using your personal information.
 See IntelTechniques' [Credit Freeze Guide](https://inteltechniques.com/data/workbook.pdf) for details.